Skip to main content

 Bash

-forge aspect templates --id vendor-script-loader --preset glia --preview-code
+forge aspect templates --id vendor-script-loader --preset engagement-script-loader --preview-code

 Creating an Aspect